csecen/bikefinder/README.md

 for the post.
 If new bikes are being added to the text file and line indicating the new bikes is displayed allowing for it to be read more easily.
 In order to not get repeated posts, each bike's unique id is stored in a separate file.
 If a bikes attribute matches the desired attributes, the ids are compared.
 If the id of the bike is present in the id file, the bike is not added.
 This program helped to shorten the search time for a new bike.
+This will be on a new branch.